jamesphongduong/website/README.md

 In a practical context, when we search for a web address, our ISP (Internet Service Provider) views the DNS associated with the domain name, and translates it into a computer friendly IP address, allowing us to direct to the intended website.

-### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
-150 words)
+### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today

 It is predicted that by 2020, Artificial Intelligent (AI) could be completely operating warehouse logistics.
 This disruptive technology has the ability to revolutionise the way our current industries are run today, from automating human jobs and increasing business operation efficiency.